Psychology 001 - General Psychology » Fall 2020 » Module 5 Exam

 Freud suggested that a man's inability to remember his childhood Oedipus complex illustrates

-A. rationalization.
+A. displacement.

 B. repression.